plipp/informatica-scala-2016/README.md

     - open the worksheet `./src/main/worksheets/01_01_variables.sc` in IntelliJ
     - click the green button (Run) in the worksheet editor ... takes a while as IntelliJ first compiles ...
     <br>...<br>
     In case of success you should see the output of the scala code in the right pane of the worksheet editor.

+#### Troubleshooting

+1. The VM does not start at all

+- In case of `VT-x is disabled in the BIOS for both all CPU modes (VERR_VMX_MSR_ALL_VMX_DISABLED)` first check in the settings of the VM `X-Ubuntu-IF` ([show me](./docs/env-setup/VBox/VM-Settings.png)), that the operation system is Ubuntu64 (not Ubuntu32!) and retry.

+  If this did not help, take a look into stackoverflow (http://stackoverflow.com/questions/33304393/vt-x-is-disabled-in-the-bios-for-both-all-cpu-modes-verr-vmx-msr-all-vmx-disabl)

+2. Infoboxes popping up during VM-Start and complaining `Failed to connect to Virtualbox Kernel...` can be ignored

+3. An update of the Virtualbox Guest Additions should not be necessary.

 ### Further Links about IntelliJ for Scala